 In the event an employee continues to receive leave donations after the employee begins sick leave at half-pay, an agency may, at its discretion, interrupt sick leave at half-pay and allow the use of donated credits.
 When the sole reason the employee began sick leave at half-pay was that leave donations were not available at that time, agencies are encouraged to interrupt sick leave at half-pay to permit an employee to use donated leave received after the sick leave at half-pay commenced.

 When the employee requests to use donated credits after exhaustion of both leave accruals and sick leave at half-pay, the employee may elect to use such donated credits in either full or half-day units, based on his/her work schedule.
-For example, the full-time 40-hour per week employee who receives 25 days (200 hours) of donated credits is paid for either 25 full days or 50 half-days; the full-time compressed workweek employee who works four 10-hour days per week and receives 25 days (200 hours) of donated credits is paid for twenty 10-hour days or forty 5-hour days; the 50 percent employee who works five half-days per week who receives 25 days (200 hours) is paid for 50 four-hour days or 100 two-hour days.
+For example, the full-time 40-hour per week employee who receives 25 days (200 hours) of donated credits is paid for either 25 full days or 50 half-days; the full-time compressed workweek employee who works four 10-hour days per week and receives 25 days (200 hours) of donated credits is paid for twenty 10-hour days or forty 5-hour days; the 50 percent employee who works five half-days per week who receives 25 days (200 hours) is paid for fifty 4-hour days or one hundred 2-hour days.

 An employee who opts to use donated credits prior to sick leave at half-pay is permitted to again participate in this program following exhaustion of sick leave at half-pay.